Dr Ingrid N. Visser – Founder & Principal Scientist

-As an avid photographer and videographer, images taken by Mr Hardie, for the Orca Research Trust, have been published around the world and are continually used to promote the Trusts’ mission statement : “To Protect Orca & their Habitat, through Conservation, Education & Scientific Research.”
+As an avid photographer and videographer, images taken by Terry, for the Orca Research Trust, have been published around the world and are continually used to promote the Trusts’ mission statement : “To Protect Orca & their Habitat, through Conservation, Education & Scientific Research.”

 Wendy Turner – Research Assistant

-With her many boat handling certifications Wendy has become a vital part of the on-water team and recently helped Dr Visser during the filming of the BBC/Discovery Channel/ Big Wave documentary currently screening around the world.
+With her many boat handling certifications Wendy has become a vital part of the on-water team and was the key boat driver and helped Dr Visser during the filming of the BBC/Discovery Channel/ Big Wave documentary which has screened around the world.